evhub/coconut/DOCS.md

 ```
 The full list of optional dependencies is:

-- `all`: alias for `jupyter,watch,jobs,mypy`; this is the recommended way to install a feature-complete version of Coconut,
+- `all`: alias for `jupyter,watch,jobs,mypy` (this is the recommended way to install a feature-complete version of Coconut),
 - `jupyter/ipython`: enables use of the `--jupyter` / `--ipython` flag,
 - `watch`: enables use of the `--watch` flag,
 - `jobs`: improves use of the `--jobs` flag,